Arindam200/awesome-ai-apps/rag_apps/wfgy_llm_debugger/README.md

 4. Paste your bug description, prompt, answer, and any logs.
    End the input with an empty line and press Enter.
+   You can send multiple bugs in one session and type `q` on a new empty line to quit.

 The tool prints: